 In extreme cases, it can even cause serious injuries to you or your dog!
 That’s why, it is important to consider a few key variables before you narrow down on the best leash for your dog’s size.

 We’ve provided a buying guide for dog leashes along with a few of our top picks.

 Best Leashes for Dogs that Pull | Top 5 Picks

 1. ThunderLeash No Pull Solution Dog Leash

-ThunderLeash is one of the oldest and most popular leashes for dogs that pull.
+ThunderLeash is one of the oldest and most popular leashes for dogs that pull and definitely a top pick among dog owners.
 It uses a very gentle pressure on the torso that deters the dog from pulling.
 And it is so easy to use that you can put it on and get going in minutes.

 No messy straps and pads to deal with.

 Heavy-duty nylon construction

 ThunderLeash is made of heavy duty nylon.
 It is waterproof and can easily withstand the pull from even the heaviest of dogs.
 Just ensure that you buy the right size for your pet.

 It is available in three sizes, small, medium and large.
 The large one is for dog breeds above 25 lbs.